Star anise oil benefits

 Geographical distribution

-It is native the native to northern Vietnam and southern China but also cultivated in France, Spain, Italy, and the Philippines
+It is native to northern Vietnam and southern China but also cultivated in France, Spain, Italy, and the Philippines

 Star anise contains 99.55% of total oil in which the major component is trans-Anethole followed by estragol and other constituents as follows (3).